Chik-Network/chik-docker/readme.md

 ```

 ### Log to file
-Log file can be used by external tools like chiadog, etc. Enabled by default.
+Log file can be used by external tools like chikdog, etc. Enabled by default.

 To disable log file generation, use
 ```bash